inucat/LOKI_Keyboard_Indicator/README.md

 You may want to change this behavior as following:

 1. Right click on the Taskbar, then select "Taskbar settings (with ⚙Gear icon)".
-2. Scroll down to "Notification area", then select first link.
+2. On Windows 10, scroll down to "Notification area", then select first link.
+On Windows 11, you click to open the "overflow" setting there.
 3. Turn on LOKI icons' switch to always show the icons.

 ## License & Disclaimer